 3/1/18: Didactics paired with hands-on cadaveric instruction successfully increases participant confidence, knowledge and competence.
 Read "The Colorado Humanitarian Surgical Skills Workshop: A Cadaver-Based Workshop to PrepareResidents for Surgery in Austere Settings" in JSE!

 8/21/17: The disparities in medical training and the demands of global surgery, including interview snippets with our own course creator Dr. Kuwayama, were recently featured on Reuters and NPR!
 Articles mentioned in interviews below:

 8/15/17: Are American Surgical Residents Prepared for Humanitarian Development?
 Our work to answer this question was recently published in World Journal of Surgery.

 Read our article here

-Applicants will be notified about decision for invitation by March 8, 2020
+Applicants will be notified about decision for invitation the following week

 2 day cadaver based workshop dedicated to surgical residents interested in humanitarian work

 27 procedures taught including: powerless external fixation, powerless craniotomy, non-mesh hernia repair

 Taught by University of Colorado surgical faculty from the following specialties: General Surgery, Orthopedic Surgery, Neurosurgery, OBGYN, Plastic Surgery, Burn Surgery, Vascular Surgery, Thoracic Surgery, OMFS & Anesthesiology